kix-service-software/kix18sync/README.md

 Of course these scripts can be used on your docker host, running KIX.
 However this scenario is not a generic use case.
 These scripts **do not** evaluate your docker setup environment files.
 Therefore, keep in mind to give proper configuration of the KIX-REST **Backend** API, that is correct port number if running on the docker host.

+## Disclaimer

+This is an unofficial, community-made helper tool and not part of the main product.
+It is not supported or endorsed by the official developers.
+Use it if it helps you — but please do so at your own risk 🙂

 ## Contents/Structure